 15. The building has a total of 77 floors, 32 elevators, and a total floor area of 1,196,958 square feet (111,201.0 sq m).

 16. It has been declared as a New York City landmark in 1978 and was added to the National Register of Historic Places as a National Historic Landmark in 1976.

 17. Of the numerous buildings that were constructed in the Art Deco style in New York in that period, the Chrysler Building is seen as the epitome of this architectural style.

 18. The excavation was a huge endeavor as 105,000,000 pounds (48,000,000 kg) of rock and 36,000,000 pounds (16,000,000 kg) of soil was excavated for the foundations.
 That’s about 63% of the entire building’s weight.

 19. Not a single worker died during the construction of the Chrysler Building, as opposed to 5 people passing away during the construction of the Empire State Building.

 20. The Chrysler Building is still the world’s tallest steel-supported brick building.
 A total of 391,881 rivets were used, and over 3,826,000 bricks were manually laid.

-21. The pace in which construction moved forward as incredible as almost 4 floors were completed on average every single week.
+21. The pace at which construction moved forward was incredible as almost 4 floors were completed on average every single week.

 22. The Race into the Sky ended with the Empire State Building, one of the few projects of this scale that were completed shortly after the stock market crash of 1929.
 Another one was the Rockefeller Center which was even constructed during the worst period of the Great Depression of the 1930s.